thumula-akhitha/workshop-spark/README.md

 ### Python
 Spark SQL brings native support for SQL to Spark and streamlines the process of querying data stored both in RDDs (Spark’s distributed datasets) and in external sources.
-To execute SQL queries we are doing with python.
+To execute SQL queries we are doing with python.We can execute sql commands on any file type like json, csv, text, and more.
+The data retrieval process is faster in the apache spark sql.

 #### Prerequisties
 - Install spark and scala before downloading python